AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 ## pageView

 Triggered when any page loads.
-[Full schema](https://github.com/adobe/magento-storefront-event-collector/blob/main/src/handlers/page/viewAEP.ts).

 ### XDM event name